xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The Mind-Body problem.md

 Self perception means to have the mental property, it's not a physical activity of the body.

 In the second part of the second meditation, Descartes provides a counterargument to the common belief that since childhood, as newborns, we learn through the senses.
-Also the knowledge we define “sense perception” doesn't belong to the body, but to the mind.
+Also the knowledge we define <u>“sense perception” doesn't belong to the body, but to the mind</u>.

 It seems that sensory experience is easier to accept, the empirical level of knowledge is easier.